-Midterm and final exam are open book.
-This means they will not be memory tests.
-Midterm and final exam attendance is mandatory.
+Exams are open book with calculators (even scientific) permitted, but no 'smart' devices such as tablet, laptop or phone with intelligence exceeding that of a plant.
+Exam attendance is mandatory.
 Students who miss a midterm for an allowable reason must report their absence on the Course Absence Reporting (CAR) System.
-There will be no make-up midterms; students who are excused from a midterm will see the weights on the remaining midterms and final adjusted upwards to account for the absence.
+There will be no make-up exam; students who are excused from an exam will see the weights on the subsequent exams and final adjusted upwards to account for the absence.